crisboarna/terraform-aws-api-gateway-lambda-dynamodb/README.md

 ## Features
 Terraform module which deploys a serverless HTTP endpoint backed by AWS API Gateway, Lambda & DynamoDB

+***Attention***

+Starting from version 1.15.0, this module targets Terraform 0.12+.
+If you are using Terraform <=v0.11 you must use up to version 1.14.0.

 ### API Gateway

 This module is created with a single stage that is given as parameter.